openhealthcare/elcid-rfh/intrahospital_api/README.md

 A `service` is an upstream resource regarding a certain type of information for example lab tests or demographics.

-Each service is independent but shares a common structure.
-Its a directory with the public functions exposed in the `__init__.py`.

 It has a file called `service.py` this handles the interaction between the backend and your models.

 It has a directory called `backends` this contains `live.py` and `dev.py`. `live.py` will be used in production, `dev.py` will be used in dev.
 Which is used is defined by `settings.API_STATE`.